 CREATE YOUR FREE PRIVACY POLICY*no credit card required

-#4 Get consent for emails
+#4 Get consent for marketing emails

 If you have a mailing list of EU citizens, you need to review it for GDPR compliance.

 If you use email marketing services to send out newsletters or for any communication, you need permission from your users to send the emails.
-The recommended method is to use double opt-in, where users have to verify their email address after submitting it to the website.

 #5 Add a cookie banner